Bank Identification Number Search

 How Can Bank Identification Numbers Help With Chargeback Management?

 The best way to implement a strong chargeback defense strategy is to analyze your chargeback data and determine exactly why they’re happening and where they’re coming from.
-BIN data can tell you if a large number of your chargebacks are associated with a specific bank.

 Conclusion